Mario-Lupo-Ciaponi/RockPaperScissorsByMarioLupoCiaponi/README.md

 # Rock-Paper-Scissors by Mario Lupo Ciaponi
 This is a mini project.
 It is a simple game of Rock-Paper-Scissors which we all played as kids.
+Updates to the game will come.

 ## Rules:
 - Rock beats Scissors